Sawyer-s-Group/breakclone/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 Breakclone is a package for assessing clonal relationships of tumour pairs based on copy number or mutation data.
+Further details in [the main vignette](doc/breakclone.html),

 ## Example